 4. Your Bed

-Thanks to COVID-19, many people are working remotely for the first time.
-Those who live in a small space or don’t have a dedicated home office often end up using their bedroom as their office.
+Those who live in a small space or don’t have a dedicated home office often use their bedroom as their office.

 Bedrooms are intimate places.
 You might be comfortable with your own personal space, but that doesn’t mean whoever you’re meeting with is, especially if he or she is a professional acquaintance.
 If you must make the call from your bedroom, avoid having your bed in your video background.
 Instead, try to set your desk so that your webcam is facing the wall.

-When you have clutter—laundry, extra furniture, piles of papers, etc.—in your home office background, you’re sending any or all of these messages:
+When you have clutter—laundry, extra furniture, piles of papers, etc.—in your home office background, you’re sending any of all of these messages:

 - You’re disorganized.